department-of-veterans-affairs/vagov-content/pages/life-insurance/closed-programs.md

 ## Veterans Reopened Insurance

+### History

 Congress reopened the National Service Life Insurance (NSLI) and the Veterans Special Life Insurance (VSLI) programs for a one year period between May 1, 1965 to May 2, 1966.
 Plans opened during this period are known as Veterans Reopened Insurance.

+### Coverage maximum
 The maximum amount for NSLI and VSLI policies opened during the Veterans Reopened Insurance period is $10,000.

+### Dividends
 If you have an active NSLI or VSLI life insurance policy from this period, you can buy [Paid Up Additional (PUA) insurance](#paid-up-additional-(pua)-insurance) with the yearly dividends (payments) you receive from your coverage.

-**Note:** You don't need to apply in order to receive dividends.
-Any information instructing you to apply for dividends (sometimes called "special dividends") is false.
+**You don't need to apply in order to receive dividends.** Any information instructing you to apply for dividends (sometimes called "special dividends") is false.
 [Learn more about dividends.](https://www.benefits.va.gov/insurance/dividends_options.asp)

+### Related benefits

 If you became totally disabled before your 65th birthday and you have NSLI or VSLI coverage, you may be eligible to receive [certain disability benefits](https://www.benefits.va.gov/INSURANCE/gli-claim-disability.asp).